tonig-evo/tutorial_python/README.md

 ## 9. Rpy (to produce fancy graphs)

-** This section will not work with the most recent rpy version.
-Please try to run the program with R only **
+### This section will not work with the most recent rpy and R version.
+If it does not work, please try to run the program with R only

 Rpy is a module that allows to include functions of R (a mathematical/statistical programming language) into python.
 You can use it to draw complex graphics and use mathematical functions that are not included in python, numpy or scipy.
 You can R code very simply: